Skip to main content

 The Trials of the Title book cover on blue background

 With Chinese and Lunar New Year taking place this month, I've been excited to share about this book as it's written by Asian author, Joy Crain, and features Asian main characters.
-The Trials of the Title is the second book in The Royals of Andelar series and is a royal adventure that combines amnesia and God's sovereignty in a beautiful cultural story.
+The Trials of the Title is the second book in The Royals of Andelar series and is a royal adventure that combines amnesia and God's sovereignty in a beautiful cultural story (while making you want to travel!).

 Content to be aware of: a few beach scenes where touch is involved, a kiss while betrothed